 The U Card is the official University photo identity authentication card used on all University campuses and facilities for eligible members of the University community.
 The U Card is required for personal identification and may be required as certification of eligibility for University-related services and secured physical access to designated University buildings.
 Students, faculty, and staff are required to carry their University issued U Card when in University buildings outside of public hours.
 Building hours are available on the U Card website.

 Units may not retain U Cards as collateral for departmental services.

-Student: Undergraduate, graduate and professional students must be currently admitted and/or registered for classes at the University of Minnesota to be eligible for the U Card.
+Students: Undergraduate, graduate and professional students must be currently admitted and/or registered for classes at the University of Minnesota to be eligible for the U Card.

 Requirements and Restrictions